 Certain areas of the park will be closed to the public on Feb.
-23 and Feb.
-27 through Mar.
-2 in preparation for special wildlife surveys.
-Park visitors may see extra staff in those locations prior to the actual closures.
-Closed areas will be signed during the survey periods.
+14 through Mar.
+15 for special wildlife surveys.
+Closed areas will be signed during the survey periods, typically occurring Monday through Thursday.

 Areas affected are: